Gintama: Production

 In 2003, manga artist Hideaki Sorachi, having previously published two one-shots in Weekly Shōnen Jump, was preparing his first serialized work.
 An editor suggested he create a series based on the Shinsengumi, inspired by an upcoming television drama about the historical group.
 Although Sorachi admired the Shinsengumi, his initial attempts to develop this concept were unsuccessful.
 He subsequently shifted to creating an original story set in a fictionalized version of the historical Bakumatsu period, incorporating science fiction elements.

-The series was initially titled "Yorozuya Gin-san" (万事屋銀さん), but Sorachi found it unimpactful.
+The series was initially titled (万事屋銀さん, Yorozuya Gin-san), but Sorachi found it unimpactful.
 After discussions with his family, he settled on the title Gintama.
 The setting was influenced by Sorachi's earlier one-shot "Samuraider," which, despite his own negative assessment, introduced alien characters that were carried into Gintama.
 Sorachi selected the Bakumatsu and Sengoku periods for their thematic focus on societal change and human nature.
 By setting the series in an alternate-history Bakumatsu, he aimed to highlight the declining status of samurai and explore their bushido code.
 The manga Rurouni Kenshin was also a significant inspiration.

 The protagonist was originally intended to be Toshiro Hijikata, a character inspired by the historical figure Hijikata Toshizō, whom Sorachi admired.
 However, after being unable to refine Hijikata's design, Sorachi relegated him to a supporting role and introduced the Shinsengumi as a group within the story.
 A pilot chapter featured a different plot, including more Shinsengumi members such as one based on Harada Sanosuke, but these older characters were removed for not being entertaining.
-Sorachi stated that most characters are loosely based on real Edo citizens, with the protagonist Gintoki drawing partial inspiration from the folk hero Sakata no Kintoki.
+Sorachi stated that most characters are loosely based on real Edo citizens, with the protagonist Gintoki drawing partial inspiration from Sakata no Kintoki.

 The manga initially struggled in popularity and faced potential cancellation.
 Although the first tankōbon volume sold out, Sorachi later learned the print run had been intentionally small due to publisher Shueisha's concerns.
 To boost readership, he introduced the Shinsengumi characters, which his assistants found memorable.
 Sorachi had low expectations for the series' longevity, and after the release of a third volume, he struggled to generate new material.
 Early popularity was partly attributed to the contemporaneous Shinsengumi drama.
 Initially hesitant to reference the show, Sorachi later incorporated longer, more dramatic storylines while maintaining the series' humor and satire of modern Japan.

 Sorachi's workflow involved developing ideas through solitude or walks, though he occasionally missed revision deadlines before his editor collected the manuscript.
 He described his ideas as seemingly random but thematically connected, and he frequently relied on his editor for assistance.
 He approached each chapter as either comedy or drama, defining the overall series as a "science fiction human drama pseudo-historical comedy."

 For illustration, Sorachi typically used a felt-tip pen, fountain pen, brush-tip pen, and multiliner.
 For major characters, he used a felt-tip pen and fountain pen, outlining them with a multiliner-0.8.